appt-org/appt-website/src/data/code-samples/en/input-instructions/net-maui.md

 # Input instructions - .NET MAUI

-On MAUI, in order to set the input instructions you can use the [`SemanticProperties.Description`](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#description) attached property.
+In MAUI, to set the input instructions, you can use the [`SemanticProperties.Description`](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#description) attached property.

 Usage (C#)